NSO Insurance: A Guide for Medical Professionals

 No matter how experienced or dedicated they may be to their work, physicians must always carry malpractice insurance to protect themselves.
 There’s always the risk that a patient could file a malpractice complaint against them.

-And while everyone knows that physicians need malpractice coverage, some may not realize they aren’t the only ones who need professional liability insurance protection.
+While everyone knows that physicians need malpractice coverage, some may not realize they aren’t the only ones who need professional liability insurance protection.
+Patients can file medical malpractice claims against anyone who provides medical care of any kind.

 Like physicians and physician assistants, nurses should also be aware of the importance of having malpractice insurance.
-It is the single best way to protect against medical malpractice claims that could result in a loss of license or personal assets — and all nurses should have it.

 Whether you work as a nurse or are a physician looking to provide malpractice coverage for your staff, here’s what doctors and nurses need to know about nursing liability insurance through NSO.